Wake-up-Freeman/OLD-ODISEO/docs/learn/community-trust.md

 - The enforcer's duty is to ensure that the trustees administer the Trust in accordance with its purposes and the trustees must in turn "account" to the enforcer for their stewardship.

-### What will happen to the assets if the DADAODISEO community Trust is terminated?
+### What will happen to the assets if the DAODISEO community Trust is terminated?

-- The fate of the DADAODISEO community Trust and its assets are in the hands of the DAODISEO community Pool.
+- The fate of the DAODISEO community Trust and its assets are in the hands of the DAODISEO community Pool.
 If the community votes to terminate the trust, the trust will terminate, and the assets will be distributed as voted upon by the community.